ebdonato/ebdonato/README.md

-# Hi there 👋, my name is Eduardo Donato
+# 👋 Oie, my name is Eduardo Donato

-## 🙍‍♂️ I'm Microsoft Power Platform Developer (Power BI, Power Apps and Power Automate) e Web/Mobile (Html, CSS and Javascript)
+## 🙍‍♂️ Full Stack Developer (Vue.js and Node.js) and Microsoft Power Platform Developer (Power BI, Power Apps and Power Automate)

 I am an Electrical Engineer graduated from the Universidade Federal of Viçosa (UFV) and Post-graduated in Planning Engineering by PROMINP in partnership with the Federal University of Espírito Santo (UFES).

 💬 Ask me about VueJs, Javascript, Microsoft Power Platform, Excel (and VBA)

+---

 ## 👔 Currently Full-time Job